mbtoomey/genome_biology_FA24/Lessons/GWA.md

 ## Genetic distance calculation between populations

-We can start by assessing the level of genetic differentiation between allopatric populations of the eastern, yellow-shafted and western, red-shafted flickers by calculating the fixation index (F~ST~).
+We can start by assessing the level of genetic differentiation between allopatric populations of the eastern, yellow-shafted and western, red-shafted flickers by calculating the fixation index (*F<sub>ST</sub>*).
 This a classic measure of differentation that compares the number of SNPS within and between populations.
-We can calculate this for the entire genome, but for our purposes we would like to scan the genome for regions with high F~ST~ to do this we will define a window of 10 kb and then slide this along the chromosome in 2 kb steps.
+We can calculate this for the entire genome, but for our purposes we would like to scan the genome for regions with high *F<sub>ST</sub>* to do this we will define a window of 10 kb and then slide this along the chromosome in 2 kb steps.

-We will use vcftools to calculate the Weir and Cockerham [(1984)](https://www.jstor.org/stable/2408641) F~ST~.
+We will use vcftools to calculate the Weir and Cockerham [(1984)](https://www.jstor.org/stable/2408641) *F<sub>ST</sub>*.
 First, set up two text files listing the sample in each population.
 You can do this locally and upload, or try [nano](https://www.nano-editor.org/) in the command line.

 RSFL_indivs.txt:
 ```